-Shareholders scheduled on 28 May 2018.
-The New Plan is also subject to the approval of the Securities and Exchange Commission and for additional listing of shares in the PSE.
+The New Plan is also subject to the approval of the Securities and Exchange Commission (SEC) and for additional listing of shares in the PSE.
+The application for exemption of the New Plan was filed with the SEC on 16 August 2018.
+The application for additional listing of shares in the PSE will be filed once SEC approval is obtained.

-The New Plan is also discussed under Item 8 at page 26 of this Information Statement.